10.7 Procedures for Appointing Visiting Student Researchers

 Any visiting graduate student who will be participating in research at Stanford for more than 30 days must be appointed into nonmatriculated student status as a Visiting Student Researcher.
 Students may be classified as Visiting Student Researchers if they are here fewer than 30 days.
 (No SUnet ID can be sponsored until the VSR appointment has been approved and processed by the Office of the University Registrar.)

 Visiting Student Researchers will be registered in the category: "Non-Matriculated Graduate Students - Visiting Student Researchers" (VSR).
 They will be charged a monthly VSR fee, set annually by the Board of Trustees.
 Visiting Student Researchers will also be charged the quarterly Campus Health Services Fee, and, unless they document that they have comparable coverage with another carrier, they will be charged for student health insurance.

-Persons registered in the VSR category are not permitted to enroll in any classes.
+Persons registered in the VSR category are not permitted to enroll in or audit any classes.
 If Visiting Student Researchers wish to take classes at Stanford, they should contact the Graduate Admissions, Office of the University Registrar, and request an application for nonmatriculated graduate student enrollment status.
 A complete application, including letters of recommendation, official transcripts and applicable test scores, would be required by the nonmatriculated application deadline set by Graduate Admissions, Office of the Registrar.
 Nonmatriculated students must register for a minimum of eight units and are charged the regular tuition rate.